emperorofmars/stf-unity/readme.md

 ## STF Format
 STF is a binary format based on the concept of glTF 2.0, consisting of a definition in JSON and a bunch of binary buffers.

-STF consists of `nodes` with a list of `node_components` and `resources` with a list of `resource_components`.
+STF's JSON definition consists of `nodes` with a list of `node_components` and `resources` with a list of `resource_components`.
 All of these objects have a `type` property.

-By default only the basic types a 3d format has to support are included.
+By default, only the basic types a 3d format has to support are included.
 Support for additional types can be easily hot-loaded.

 Currently, an STF file can consist of multiple `assets` which reference a root node.
 This will change in the next version.
 An STF file will represent a single asset.